Snapping Hip – ITB/Iliopsoas

 When necessary, physiatrists assemble a group of trusted medical professionals such as physical and occupational therapists, clinicians and interventionists as they develop and propose selective therapies to reduce pain and maximize function.
 Once pain and inflammation are managed, patients are better able to tolerate rehabilitation.
 For snapping hip and iliotibial band syndrome (ITB), this often begins with training to de-load the IT band, strengthening the hip and knee muscle groups and normalizing the hip and knee joint range of motion and muscle lengths.

 Under the direction of the physiatrist, appointed specialists administer training, while also instructing patients on how to improve proprioception, agility, balance, and sports-specific techniques, including running or landing postures.
 Thus, rehabilitation is aimed at improving the patient, both physiologically and psychologically.
 This is as they learn how to manage their pain and movements to maximize their functioning.

-As an esteemed physiatrist in Englewood, Dr. Howard Liss, M.D. is dedicated to providing effective treatment and rehabilitation to individuals with pain from snapping hip or ITB syndrome.
+As an esteemed physiatrist in Tenafly, Dr. Howard Liss, M.D. is dedicated to providing effective treatment and rehabilitation to individuals with pain from snapping hip or ITB syndrome.
 Contact our office today to schedule a consultation with Dr. Liss.